tembo-io/website/docs/tembo-cloud/backup-and-restore.md

 </TabItem>
 </Tabs>

-* If `recovery_target_time` is omitted from the API call then it will use now as the time
+If `recovery_target_time` is omitted, then it will use now as the time.

 For more information to restore from an existing instance, please use the [Tembo Cloud Platform API](https://tembo.io/docs/tembo-cloud/openapi/#tag/instance/operation/restore_instance) documentation.